Skip to Main Content

 • September 2020

-"Subchapter V took effect on February 19, 2020, and it accelerates the process and reduces the costs of reorganization for small businesses," they wrote.
+"Subchapter V took effect on February 19, 2020, and it accelerates the process and reduces the costs of reorganization for small businesses," they continued.
 "Recently, Congress expanded those eligible for relief under subchapter V by nearly tripling the debt limit (from $2.7 million to $7.5 million) as part of its response to the coronavirus pandemic."

 "The equation hasn’t only changed for small business debtors," they continued.
 "On the other side of the deal table, when a debtor qualifies for and elects treatment under subchapter V, opportunistic buyers may find that they can achieve the benefits of a sale pursuant to a confirmed plan while avoiding some of the more burdensome aspects of the traditional Chapter 11 plan confirmation process.
 However, because subchapter V is only a few months old, there are still outstanding questions about how business debtors, opportunistic buyers, and bankruptcy practitioners can leverage its unique features."